brandur/sorg/content/fragments/deleted-record-insert.md

 );
 ```

-Previously, I'd suggested manually writing `deleted_record` into each deletion query, but we've seen found a much cleaner way to do it.
+Previously, I'd suggested manually writing `deleted_record` into each deletion query, but we've since found a much cleaner way to do it.
 Here's a function which will generically insert a deleted record from any source table:

 ``` sql
 CREATE FUNCTION deleted_record_insert() RETURNS trigger